Steyer in Dubuque: Trump's boasts of economic prosperity ring hollow

 The question teed things up perfectly for Democratic presidential candidate Tom Steyer.

-At the conclusion of a lengthy question-and-answer session at Backpocket Taproom in Dubuque this morning, one of the 40-plus attendees raised a tongue-in-cheek query about Republican President Donald Trump.
+At the conclusion of a lengthy question-and-answer session at Backpocket Taproom and Beercade in Dubuque on Saturday morning, one of the 40-plus attendees raised a tongue-in-cheek query about Republican President Donald Trump.

 “How do you know when Trump is lying?” the man asked.